oligus/jad/README.md

 [![Build Status](https://travis-ci.org/oligus/jad.svg?branch=master)](https://travis-ci.org/oligus/jad)

-JAD is a library that marries two other libraries, [tobscure/json-api](https://github.com/tobscure/json-api) and [doctrine/doctrine2](https://github.com/doctrine/doctrine2), to transform a doctrine entity to a json api resource.
+Jad is a library that turns doctrine entities ([doctrine/doctrine2](https://github.com/doctrine/doctrine2)) to a json api resource, or collection of resources automagically.

-You preferably use Jad in a middleware or plugin where Jad will capture the request by itself and return a json response if it can correctly find the mapping, otherwise response is empty.
+You preferably use Jad in a middleware or plugin where Jad will capture the request by itself and return a json response if it can correctly find the mapping.

 ## Requirements